 Once on top, we were afforded hazy views of some places we’d already been.
 Hey look, there’s West Peak of Meriden’s Hanging Hills!
 We swung north and passed a few more lookout points, this time facing west.
 We could also see where we were headed, but Ragged Mountain didn’t look all that impressive.

 We descended gradually through the forest and crossed over a stream once at the bottom.
 There was an old dam built probably a couple hundred years ago and crossed a little bridge which actually has a name: Ross Bridge.
 Gee, Ross, I hope you did more with your life than name this unnecessary little bridge.
 After watching some toads hop around, we continued onward into someone’s backyard and then up a “private” road.
 How “private” is a road that the Metacomet Trail traverses is, I don’t know.

-There were a couple cool modernist houses which incorporated the large boulders into their landscaping very well.
+There were a couple cool mid-century modern houses which incorporated the large boulders into their landscaping very well.
 At the end of this stretch, we crossed Carey Street, turned left, then right up an old orchard’s dirty road.
 3.3 miles in and we decided to take a short little water and snack break.
 We were making ridiculously good time so after hiking another quarter mile and facing a steep uphill, we took another moment to realize just how nice this area was.

 There have been more than a few points along our Metacomet hikes when I smack myself in the head for not having ever gotten out to these places before in my 15 years of living in Connecticut.
 But no use dwelling in the past, for we had a “staircase” to climb!
 Hoang took stock of the daunting challenge:

-I began up alongside the massive boulder cliff:
+I began up alongside the massive cliff:

 Hoang, was terrified: